jrcarreiro/hacking_with/README.md

 This project is part of an ongoing offensive security study, where concepts from *Hacking with Go* are rewritten and modernized using expressive, cross-platform languages.

-All content is being created with support from ChatGPT and will be published with well-documented commits and technical articles per chapter.
+This project is part of my learning journey, where I'm studying and building each chapter with support and guidance from ChatGPT.
+Everything is being written with detailed explanations, clean commits, and will be published alongside technical articles to help others learn too.

 ---